-19. Recommend that the Convention and its Protocol should apply the guiding criteria established and periodically updated by the Committee on Environmental Policy for financial assistance to support the participation of experts and representatives from countries with economies in transition in meetings and workshops organized within the framework of the Convention and its Protocol and other relevant activities, depending upon the availability of funds for this purpose;
+20. Recommend that the Convention and its Protocol should apply the guiding criteria established and periodically updated by the Committee on Environmental Policy for financial assistance to support the participation of experts and representatives from countries with economies in transition in meetings and workshops organized within the framework of the Convention and its Protocol and other relevant activities, depending upon the availability of funds for this purpose;

-20. Decide that, contingent on the availability of funds for this purpose, financial support is to be provided for participation in formal meetings of representatives of non-governmental organizations and of developing and least-developed countries from outside the ECE region, in accordance with the agreed budget and criteria to be set by the Bureau; [and, for non-ECE countries, subject to a case-by-case examination by the Bureau];
+21. Decide that, contingent on the availability of funds for this purpose, financial support is to be provided for participation in formal meetings of representatives of non-governmental organizations and of developing and least-developed countries from outside the ECE region, in accordance with the agreed budget and criteria to be set by the Bureau; and, for non-ECE countries, subject to a case-by-case examination by the Bureau;

-21. Agree to review the operation of the financial scheme at the ninth and fourth sessions of the Meetings of the Parties to the Convention and the Protocol, respectively.
+22. Agree to review the operation of the financial scheme at the ninth and fourth sessions of the Meetings of the Parties to the Convention and the Protocol, respectively.

-[Annex

-Indicative annual minimum contributions for the period 2021–2023